pretix/pretix/doc/development/api/import.rst

 ============================

 It's possible through the backend to import objects into pretix, for example orders from a legacy ticketing system.
-If your plugins defines additional data structures around those objects, it might be useful to make it possible to import them as well.
+If your plugin defines additional data structures around those objects, it might be useful to make it possible to import them as well.

 Import process